circonus/irondb-docs/api/fetch.md

 #### Histogram (`kind` = `histogram`)

  * `none` - pass the input through unmodified.
+ * `count` - the number of samples in the each histogram.
  * `quantile` - produce a numeric quantile

    * `transform_params` a value in the range [0,1]